tom-clik/clikpage/_guide/layouts.md

 # Layouts

 Layouts control what content is applied to a page.
 Content is not _data_, which comes from a site definition.
-Content is the definition of items such as menus, titles, and photo grids.
+Content defines the position and styling of items such as menus, titles, and photo grids.

-All information on a page is defined as a content section, whether that's just a simple text message, or a full menu with sub menus.
+All information on a page is defined as a content section, whether that's just a simple text item, or a menu with sub menus.

 Layouts can inherit from other layouts, and key to successful Clik design is creating abstract layouts to contain common elements.